-April 27, 2019, Mark presented a panel at the Folsom Library’s Author Expo, “Paths to Publication.”
+April 27, 2019, he presented a panel at the Folsom Library’s Author Expo, “Paths to Publication.”

-April 13, 2019, Mark spoke to the Historical Novel Society, San Francisco Bay Area Chapter on the topic: “Fix your Historical Novel by Writing it as a Screenplay.”
+April 13, 2019, the author spoke to the Historical Novel Society, San Francisco Bay Area Chapter on the topic: “Fix your Historical Novel by Writing it as a Screenplay.”

 November 11, 2017, Mark talked with a panel of distinguished authors about the “Hand of History” in writing novels at the Barnes & Noble bookstore, Roseville, CA.

-November 7, 2017, Mark spoke along with other historical novelists at the San Francisco Library, Main Branch on the topic, “California Fiction: Mining for Literary Gold.”
+November 7, 2017, he spoke along with other historical novelists at the San Francisco Library, Main Branch on the topic, “California Fiction: Mining for Literary Gold.”

 September 21-24, 2017.
 Mark presented a workshop, “Worth a Thousand Words: Using Images of the Past to Improve Historical Writing” at the Historical Writers of America conference on the Santa Ana Pueblo, New Mexico.

-March 21, 2017, Mark was dinner speaker at the Central Coast branch of the California Writers Club on the topic, “Bringing Famous Personalities of the Past to Life in Fiction,” in Pacific Grove, California.
+March 21, 2017, Mark spoke to the Central Coast branch of the California Writers Club on the topic, “Bringing Famous Personalities of the Past to Life in Fiction,” in Pacific Grove, California.

-January 20-21, 2017, Mark presented a writing workshop on historical fiction at the Sierra Writers Conference, Grass Valley, California.
+January 20-21, 2017, he presented a writing workshop on historical fiction at the Sierra Writers Conference, Grass Valley, California.

 November 9, 2016.
 Mark was proud to be the featured presenter at the Robert Louis Stevenson Museum in St. Helena, California during the museum’s “Stevenson Week” that commemorated RLS’s birth!